Reviews

 Best for: Anyone who wants one app to back up their entire digital life — multiple computers, phones, and external drives.

-2. Backblaze — Best Unlimited Backup
+2. Backblaze — best unlimited backup

-Free plan: None | Paid from: $9/month (1 PC, unlimited storage) | Platforms: Windows, Mac
+Free plan: None (15-day trial) | Paid from: $9/month, or $99/year, or $189 for two years (1 computer, unlimited storage) | Platforms: Windows, Mac

 What it's great at: